ArunGautham-Soundarrajan/Amazon_Review_Predictor/README.md

 * Created a new column for Ratings per user.
 * Created a new feature named Processor type from Title.

-After performing cleaning and engineering we ended up with only roughly *600 records of data*.
+After performing cleaning and engineering we ended up with roughly *600 records of data*, which I consider less data.

 # Exploratory Data Analysis
 ### Count Plot for brands
 The first thing I did was to look at the countplot to see the spread of data across brands.
-It is obvious that there are many laptops labels as *Other brand* because of the lack of proper title or might be too small to give a seperate column for.
+It is obvious that there are many laptops with labels as *Other brand* because of the lack of proper title or the count might be too small to create a seperate column for.

 ![count plot](https://github.com/ArunGautham-Soundarrajan/Laptops_Price_Predictor/blob/main/images/countplot_brand.png)